filvi/MediaServer/README.md

-#MediaServer
+# MediaServer
 This wants to be a project to access my video files and serve it via LAN

-The structure is te following
+The structure is the following

 ```
 ├Videos